Stensel8/Simple-Ninite-Client/README.md

 ## Built With

 * [PowerShell](https://github.com/PowerShell/PowerShell) - The Programming Language used.
-* [ISESteroids](http://www.powertheshell.com/isesteroids/) - The Compiling Tool used.
 * [Visual Studio Code](https://code.visualstudio.com) - The Code Editor (IDE) used.
-* [PowerShell Pro Tools](https://ironmansoftware.com/powershell-pro-tools/) - Used to generate the GUI and some other Features.
+* [PowerShell Pro Tools](https://ironmansoftware.com/powershell-pro-tools/) - Used to generate the GUI and some other features.

 ## Authors